resulyrt93/easyscale/README.md

 ## 🏗️ Architecture

 EasyScale runs as a Kubernetes daemon that:
-1. Loads ScalingRule resources from your cluster
+1. Loads ScalingRule custom resources from your cluster via CRD
 2. Evaluates rules every 60 seconds (configurable)
 3. Scales Deployments/StatefulSets when needed
 4. Enforces cooldown periods to prevent thrashing
 5. Logs all scaling decisions and operations

+Complete Kubernetes manifests (CRD, RBAC, Deployment) are available in the `/deploy/kubernetes/` directory.

 See the [Architecture Documentation](https://easyscale.readthedocs.io/en/latest/architecture.html) for details.